jpreardon/good-morning-display/WORKLOG.md

 - Find station names in stations file rather than complexes.
 Fixes #34.
 - Add latest destination location mappings.

+I submitted a pull request for my changes, to the destination mapping, we'll see if they take it.

+Now, after messing around with the data a bit, I might go in a different direction for the destination information.
+It looks like the stopTimeUpdate array is a pretty reliable source for the last stop (duh).
+If I use that, I don't have to keep a mapping file maintained.
+I think I'll work on a utility to convert the stations.csv to json and change my code to use the last stop as the destination rather than the destination location code.

 ### 2021-02-17